peb-8/tutorials/modern-development-python.md

 ## Benefits :
 - No more virtual environment needed (like virtualenv or pipenv)
-- Easy upgrade of Python version
+- Easy installation/upgrade of Python version
+- Easy setup of external services like a PostgreSQL database server
 - Garanted compatibility of your packages with the chosen docker image distribution

 ## Prerequises :